splunk/splunk-aws-project-trumpet/README.md

 $ aws cloudformation deploy --template-file customized_splunk_aws_template.json --stack-name "splunk-aws-automation" --capabilities CAPABILITY_IAM
 ```

 After 5-10 minutes, Splunk will begin receiving data from some of the configured AWS services.
-You should now delete the first stack - which deployed the configuration website.
-Do NOT delete the second stack unless you would like to stop sending AWS data to Splunk.
+Do NOT delete the CloudFormation stack unless you would like to stop sending AWS data to Splunk.

 ### Manual token setup
 Setting up the tokens required from the Splunk GUI is a straightforward process.
 You will need to create a pair of HEC tokens on the Splunk side (Depending on your Splunk architecture, this can be a deployment server, a Splunk instance acting as a forwarder, etc.).